 We answered the frequently asked questions on this topic:

-If any of the answers are unclear to you, or if you have any other questions regarding the GlockApps test and deliverability, please contact your Strategy Consultant or our Customer Support team!
+If any of the answers are unclear to you, or if you have any other questions regarding the GlockApps test and deliverability, please contact our Customer Support team!

 1. What do the results mean?

 At the top of the Deliverability tab, there is a diagram that shows the percentage of the messages that went to the Inbox, Tabs, Spam folders or were not delivered (missing) to the seed email addresses.

 Inbox and SPAM rates are quite obvious, but there are also two more categories:

 The Tabs rate shows the percentage of the messages that went to a tab in the Inbox, not to the general Inbox.
 It’s like the Promotions tab at Gmail or Newsletter tab or Commercial tab.

 The Missing rate is the percentage of the messages that did not reach the test mailboxes.
 In the majority of cases, it is because the sending system did not send them or less frequently because the receiving server blocked or rejected the message.

 NOTE: If your inbox placement rate is below 80% please please contact our Support Team to get help with improving these results.
 If your results are good and the only issue is deliverability to Outlook, there’s usually no need to worry.
 Outlook is a Microsoft offer for private clients.
 As you trying contact business clients they usually use Exchange as a Microsoft inbox.

 2. What is Sender Authentication?

 Authentication allows the mailbox provider to confirm that the sender is the one who he pretends to be.
 If authentication fails, the emails are likely to be filtered as spam or rejected.